cpacker/GraphZip/README.md

-# GraphZip: Dictionary-based Compression for Mining Graph Streams
+# GraphZip: Mining Graph Streams using Dictionary-based Compression

 GraphZip is a scalable method for mining interesting patterns in graph streams, based on the Lempel-Ziv class of compression algorithms.